Yefeng0920/Robust_modelling_bio/README.md

 > **Robust modelling and inference for conservation biology: flexible statistical solutions for non-normal, hierarchical, temporal, spatial, and phylogenetic data**

-The repository is designed to help ecologists, conservation scientists, biodiversity researchers and students move from statistical principles to practical implementation in **R**.
+The repository is designed to help researchers and students move from statistical principles to practical implementation in **R**.

 Two complementary tutorials are provided: one focuses on **model diagnostics**, particularly the diagnosis of residual dependence and other forms of model misspecification; the other provides a broader **code-along guide to the modelling and inferential strategies** discussed in the article.